Poeschl/proxy-hosting-template/README.md

 ### Include other services to Traefik

-To include other docker container in the reverse proxy, make sure those container are in the `proxy` docker network and add those labels to the running container (Code from grafana for example):
+To include other docker container in the reverse proxy, make sure those container are in the `proxy` docker network.
+Hint: when using in multiple docker-composes create a global network, otherwise die container can't communicate.
+And add those labels to the running container (Code from grafana for example):

 ```yaml
 traefik.enable=true